vojtechhuser/project/sdtm-omop/readme.md

 ## Introduction
 De-identified data from human interventional clinical trials and observational studies can complement analysis of real world evidence (RWE) data because it can be of higher granularity.
 The informatics of routine healthcare data is increasingly being contrasted and/or combined with clinical research informatics.
 To reduce study costs, many recent clinical studies (including the AllOfUs study) import electronic health record or claims data as a complementary data collection approach or a long-term patient follow up strategy.
 The integration of routine healthcare data with research data reveals challenges in differing data representation formats and differing target terminologies.

-In this study, we investigated bidirectional conversion of EHR data in OMOP CDM format and CDISC Study Data Tabulation Model (SDTM) format.
+In this study, we investigated bidirectional conversion of EHR data in OMOP CDM format and CDISC Study Data Tabulation Model (SDTM) format. (for a pilot limited set of elements)

 ## Materials